Locations:

 What are the risks or complications of chemical castration?

-There are side effects to medications for hormone therapy for both prostate and breast cancer therapy.
-Each medication has its own side effect profile.
-In general, long-term use may result in one or more of these effects:
+There are side effects to chemical castration medications for both prostate and breast cancer therapy.
+Each medication has its own side effect profile that healthcare providers will review with you.
+But in general, long-term use of chemical castration drugs may result in the following:

 Recovery and Outlook